Illustration Identity for D91 Labs

 I worked with the design team to figure out how to expand our palette and we finalised on using a family of bold colours inspired by India’s diversity and tropical climate.

-Over time, I noticed that our colour palette was a bit dull and lacked enough colours to do justice to more complex illustrations and there was consensus on this.
+As the work evolved, I realised our colour palette felt too limited and muted to support more complex illustrations, and there was consensus on this.

-Over time, I noticed that our colour palette was a bit dull and lacked enough colours to do justice to more complex illustrations and there was consensus on this.
+As the work evolved, I realised our colour palette felt too limited and muted to support more complex illustrations, and there was consensus on this.

 These are a few of the many icons that were designed to help define section breaks in blog posts, for use in infographics, reports etc.